rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 # Using Ubuntu

 Switching from Windows to Ubuntu with the Gnome desktop is both easy and hard.
 How can that be?
 It's simple, the basic operation of the desktop is similar to Windows.
-The file manager (Nautilus) is similar to Windows Explorer and of course Chrome or Firefox work just like they do in Windows including syncing, Extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
+The file manager (Files) is similar to Windows Explorer and of course Chrome or Firefox work just like they do in Windows including syncing, Extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
 You tap it and search for an application or pick from the running applications.

 So, what is the hard part?
 Things like killing a hung application, searching for files from the terminal, checking free disk space are different and will take a little getting used to.
 Since MacOS is based on Open BSD Unix, once your muscle memory is up to speed you will be able to jump back and forth easily between Windows, Mac and Linux.
 In a later chapter I will discuss the terminal tools that make Linux so much fun and so powerful for